micmejia/bible-dump/AMPC/1 Corinthians/1 Cor 4.md

-[[^a]You behave as if] you are already filled _and_ think you have enough [you are full and content, feeling no need of anything more]!
+[You behave as if] you are already filled _and_ think you have enough [you are full and content, feeling no need of anything more]!
 Already you have become rich [in spiritual gifts and graces]!
 [Without any counsel or instruction from us, in your conceit], you have ascended your thrones _and_ come into your kingdom without including us!
 And would that it were true _and_ that you did reign, so that we might be sharing the kingdom with you!